 A letter contract is used by the federal government when it is impossible to establish a procurement contract in time to fulfill the deadline.
 However, a letter contract should still be as detailed and specific as possible.

 Alongside that, the procuring agency awards a letter contract based on the price competition and the overall price ceiling.
 For more information about each type of contract, you may visit acquisition.gov.

-The federal government publicizes government contracts on different government official websites and platforms.
-Here are some official government websites where you may find lists of government contracts.
+The federal government publicizes government contracts on different official government websites and platforms.
+Here are some official government websites where you can find government contract lists.

 SAM.gov is where all the contracts valued at $25,000 or more are posted.
 You can also find the previously awarded government contracts on the website, which can help you gain insights into preparing your bid successfully.

 The FedBizOpps or FBO, where the federal agencies advertise their business, and publish RFIs, RFPs, and other procurement announcements, has been integrated into SAM.gov and is now called the Contract Opportunities.